Understanding the Difference Between 5S and Housekeeping: How Do They Impact Your Workplace?

 Dear Jagan,

-Housekeeping is keeping the place clean, hygienic, tidy, orderly, productive, comfortable and of course safe.
-In short we in safety say housekeeping is “a place for every thing and every thing in its place.”
+Housekeeping is keeping the place clean, hygienic, tidy, orderly, productive, comfortable, and of course safe.
+In short, we in safety say housekeeping is "a place for everything and everything in its place."
 This includes waste.

 Effective housekeeping can eliminate most workplace hazards and help get a job done safely and efficiently.
 Poor housekeeping can frequently contribute to accidents by hiding hazards that cause injuries.
-If the sight of paper, debris, clutter and spills is accepted as normal, then other more serious health and safety hazards may be taken for granted.
+If the sight of paper, debris, clutter, and spills is accepted as normal, then other more serious health and safety hazards may be taken for granted.

 Housekeeping is not just cleanliness.
-It includes keeping work areas neat and orderly; maintaining free of slip and trip hazards; and timely removing of all waste materials and other fire hazards from work areas.
+It includes keeping work areas neat and orderly; maintaining free of slip and trip hazards; and timely removing all waste materials and other fire hazards from work areas.
 It also requires paying attention to important details such as the layout of the whole workplace, aisle marking, the adequacy of storage facilities, providing appropriate signs, and proper maintenance.
 Good housekeeping is a basic part of accident and fire prevention.

 Effective housekeeping is an ongoing operation: it is not a hit-and-miss cleanup done occasionally.
 Periodic "panic" cleanups are costly and ineffective in reducing accidents.